Super-resolution channel estimation for mmWave massive MIMO with hybrid precoding: Simulation Results and Discussions

-Fig.~\ref{fig:mse_vs_snr} compares the normalized mean square error (NMSE) performance against the signal-to-noise ratio (SNR).
-It is clear that the proposed scheme achieves much better NMSE performance.
-This is because the accuracy of the adaptive codebook-based channel estimation scheme \cite{G7} is limited by the codebook size, and the angle estimates are chosen in a finite set, so it suffers from an obvious error floor.
-The auxiliary beam pair based scheme \cite{ABP} scans a channel path with a pair of beams, and obtains better angle estimation by the amplitude ratio of the received signal, but the angle estimation suffers from interference caused by other paths.
-By contrast, the proposed super-resolution channel estimation scheme optimizes all AoAs/AoDs simultaneously, and the interference between different paths can be eliminated, so the performance is only affected by noise.
+{Fig.~\ref{fig:mse_vs_snr_nlos} and Fig.~\ref{fig:mse_vs_snr_los} compares the normalized mean square error (NMSE) performance against SNR, under none-line-of-sight (NLoS) and line-of-sight (LoS) channels, respectively.
+The Rician K-factor is $20$ dB in the LoS scenario.
+In both cases, the proposed scheme achieves much better NMSE performance when SNR becomes large.
+Moreover, we show the performance of the proposed scheme when UPA is considered.
+Both the transmitter and the receiver adopt 64-antenna UPA with 8 rows and 8 columns.
+We estimate the azimuth and elevation angles at both sides.
+We can observe that the proposed scheme is also able to achieve super-resolution channel estimation when UPA is used.
+Since the estimation errors of both azimuth and elevation angles contribute to the NMSE, under the same number of antennas and number of pilot overhead, the NMSE performance of UPA is higher than that of ULA.

-Fig.~\ref{fig:mse_vs_T} compares the average spectral efficiency of the typical hybrid precoding system \cite{G3} when different channel estimation schemes are used.
+Fig.~\ref{fig:mse_vs_T} compares the average spectral efficiency when different channel estimation schemes are used. {The spectral efficiency is evaluated in the hybrid precoding system \cite{G3}}.
 The case with ideal CSI was adopted as the upper bound for performance comparison.
 It can be observed that the proposed super-resolution channel estimation is able to approach this upper bound.
+This is because the angle resolution of the proposed scheme does not suffer from limited codebook size or angle quantization.
 Thus, we can conclude that the proposed scheme can achieve the super-resolution channel estimation.

+{There is a tradeoff between the channel estimation accuracy and the computation complexity.
+The proposed scheme with SVD preconditioning is able to achieve much higher channel estimation accuracy, but has a higher computational complexity.
+The computational complexity of the proposed super-resolution channel estimation scheme with SVD precondistioning is $\mathcal{O}\left(N_{\rm X}N_{\rm Y}(N_{\rm R}\!+\!N_{\rm T})L^2\right)$.
+In comparison, the computational complexity of the OMP-based channel estimation \cite{G8} is $\mathcal{O}\left(N_{\rm X}N_{\rm Y}(N_{\rm R}\!+\!N_{\rm T})L\right)$.
+In order to achieve higher estimation accuracy, the increase in computational complexity is acceptable since $L$ is usually small for mmWave channels.}